 If the cool roofing requirements will be met by a liquid field applied coating, Section 110.8(i)4 requires the coating be applied across the entire roof surface and meet the dry mil thickness, or coverage recommended by the manufacturer.

+H. Opaque Swinging Doors to Exterior

+Tag/ID: Provide a name or designator for each unique door.
+This designator should be used consistently throughout the plan set (elevations, door schedules, etc.)

+Area: Calculated area (in sq.ft.) for each unique door.

+Proposed U-factor: Enter the proposed U-factor.
+If value is greater than 0.20, column 06 will autocomplete as Yes.

+Source: NFRC or Reference Joint Appendix Table 4.5.1s 110.6-A and 110.6-B, Equations NA6-1 and NA6-2, or Area-Weighted Average Worksheet (CF1R-ENV-02).

+Required Maximum U-factor.
+This field will always be 0.20.

+Weighted Average: If column 03 is greater than 0.20 U-factor, attach form CF1R-ENV-02-E:

+Comments: Any notes regarding location, unique conditions, or attachments.

-H. Fenestration/Glazing Allowed Areas and Efficiencies
+I. Fenestration/Glazing Allowed Areas and Efficiencies

 Maximum Allowed Fenestration Area for All Orientations: Calculated value based on conditioned floor area multiplied by 20% for all orientations.